 9.3.2.2.1 General

-In normal conditions, Pmax,c,TRP shall remain within +2,0 dB and -2,0 dB of the configured carrier TRP as declared by the manufacturer.
+In normal conditions, the maximum carrier output power Pmax,c,TRP shall remain within +2,0 dB and -2,0 dB of the rated carrier TRP power Prated,c,TRP declared by the manufacturer.

 In certain regions, the minimum requirement for normal conditions may apply also for some conditions outside the range of conditions defined as normal.